 Work on a Jigsaw Puzzle

-As we get later into Fall, the chances of rain will increase.
-Working on a Fall-themed jigsaw puzzle is a great rainy day activity that also helps the cognitive function of your loved one.
+As we get later into the season, the chances of rain will increase.
+Working on a jigsaw puzzle is a great rainy day activity that also helps the cognitive function of your loved one.

 Go for a Walk